SmartableAI/microsoft-azure/_learning/collections/microsoft-learn-process-and-classify-images-with-the-azure-cognitive-vision-services.md

 ---
 title: "Process and classify images with the Azure Cognitive Vision Services"
 excerpt: "Microsoft Cognitive Services offers pre-built functionality to enable computer vision functionality in your applications.
-Learn how to use the Cognitive Vision Services to detect faces, tag and classify images, and identify objects."
+Learn how to use the Cognitive Vision Services to detect faces, tag and classify images, and identify objects"
 type: collection
 price: Free
 length: PT2H42M